LibreCAD/docs/appx/build.rst

     qtchooser qttools5-dev-tools libboost-dev libmuparser-dev librsvg2-bin\
     libfreetype6-dev libicu-dev pkg-config

-You also have to either install the qt5-default package (`apt install qt5-default`) or use qtchooser prior to running qmake (`qtchooser -qt5`).
+You also have to either install the qt5-default package (``apt install qt5-default``) or use qtchooser prior to running qmake (``qtchooser -qt5``).

 Build LibreCAD
 ~~~~~~~~~~~~~~

-Create a development directory for the source code and related libraries, e.g `~/dev/`.
+Create a development directory for the source code and related libraries; e.g ``~/dev/``.
 Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
 When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
 Compiled LibreCAD with the following commands:

 ::